usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS)

-Visual authentication of a PIV cardholder shall be used only to support access control to physical facilities and resources.
+Visual authentication of a PIV cardholder SHALL be used only to support access control to physical facilities and resources.